 # 1 – Business Loss

-The simplest method by which these tax assets is created is when the business incurs a loss.
-The loss of the Company can be carried forward and set off against the profits of the subsequent years thus reducing tax liability.
+The simplest method by which these tax assets are created is when the business incurs a loss.
+The loss of the Company can be carried forward and set off against the profits of the subsequent years, thus reducing tax liability.
 Hence, such a loss is an asset or deferred tax assets to be precise for the Company.

 #2 – Differences in the Depreciation Method in Accounting and Tax Purpose

 Due to differences in the methods used for depreciation in accounting and tax purposes, this tax asset can be created.
 There are two methods of depreciation – straight line method and the double depreciation method.
 In the double depreciation method, the depreciation expenses more in the initial periods, and if this method is used for accounting purposes where a straight-line method is used for tax purposes, the Company will pay more tax than shown in its books.
 Thus, it will record deferred tax assets in the balance sheet.

 #3 – Differences in Depreciation Rate in Accounting and Tax Purpose